davidpallmann/doc-search-azure/README.md

 To build doc-search-azure, you need:
 * Visual Studio 2017
 * An Azure account
-* A CosmosDB database, with a DocCollection (partitioned on /Category) and a DocWordCollection (partitioned on /DocId)

 Before building, update the local.settings.json file with your storage account settings.